Need to connect Python to MySQL?

 Your new table would also appear on the left hand side (under SCHEMAS):

 Finally, add the records into the names_table using the following query:

 INSERT INTO test_database.names_table (First_Name, Last_Name, Age) VALUES ('Jon', 'Snow',22), ('Maria', 'Smith',34), ('Emma', 'Jones',51), ('Bill', 'Yu',63), ('Jack', 'Green',27)

-To check that the data is indeed stored in the names_table, you can run this simple SELECT query:
+To check that the data is indeed stored in the names_table, you may run this simple SELECT query:

 SELECT * FROM test_database.names_table

-Once you run the above query, you would see:
+Once you run the above query, you’ll see: